zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/02-developer-guide/writing-a-similar-results-contributor.md

 # Contributing Custom Content to the Similar Results Widget

+> **Subscribers**
 > Available: This functionality relies on a Service Provider Interface (SPI) that's bundled with Liferay DXP 7.3+.
 It's available in Liferay DXP 7.2, from Fix Pack 5+, via installation of the Similar Results widget from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/MP_ID_FOR_SIMILAR_RESULTS_APP).

 You can display your application's custom content in the [Similar Results widget](https://help.liferay.com/hc/en-us/sections/360004673411-Search) by implementing a `SimilarResultsContributor`.
 Note that for the contributor to work, the Similar Results widget must be able to detect your content as the main asset on a page.
 That means it must be displayable via a URL in a "Display Widget", like the supported Liferay DXP assets (e.g., blogs entries and wiki pages).
 Keep in mind that the Similar Results widget can already be used with any content displayed in Lifery DXP's Asset Publisher, without the need for a custom contributor.

 ![The Blogs display widget works with Similar Results because of its contributor.](./writing-a-similar-results-contributor/images/01.png "Blogs Similar Results")

 Since the Knowledge Base application does not implement a `SimilarResultsContributor` for KB Articles out of the box, this example implements one.
+For simplicity, only KB Articles in the root folder of the application are dealt with here.

 ## Overview